 You hired a photographer to take photos for a new product launch or promotional materials for a new ad campaign.
 You need to get those photos from your photographer and upload them to your Asset Manager so your team can use them to create the collateral for the project.

-Users with the right to add and approve assets to the Asset Manager can create and send a request for upload link.
+Users with the assigned rule to add and approve assets to the Asset Manager can create and send a request for upload link.
 The recipients of the link do not have to have DAM access to use the link.

 Creating a Request for Upload Link